 The type of record, for example, plan or deed.
 Add a Record Type domain for your parcel fabric.

 The date the legal record was recorded.
 This is typically stated on the record document.
-When building parcels from polygons, lines will be associated with the records with the most recent recorded date.
+When building parcels from polygons, lines will be associated to the records with the most recent recorded date.

 Global IDs uniquely identify features or rows in a geodatabase and across geodatabases.